 Only students pursuing the Master of Arts in Statecraft and International Affairs must complete the language requirement.

-Students must possess by their final semester of study a professional reading knowledge of one of the following strategically important and widely used foreign languages: Arabic, Chinese, Dari, Farsi, French, German, Italian, Japanese, Portuguese, Russian, Spanish, Turkish or Urdu.
+Students must possess by their final semester of study a professional reading knowledge of one of the following strategically important and widely used foreign languages: Arabic, Chinese, Dari, Farsi, French, German, Hindi, Italian, Japanese, Portuguese, Russian, Spanish, Turkish or Urdu.
 Occasional substitutions to this list may be allowed.
 The Statecraft and International Affairs degree will not be awarded until the candidate passes a proficiency examination, which will test the student on reading, writing, and conversation.
 In addition to the Institute's own language courses, students needing training are referred to area language centers such as the Department of Agriculture, the Middle East Institute, or those used by the State Department.

 Students need to achieve at least a 3+ level in writing, speaking and reading.
 This 3+ can be described as General Professional Proficiency, Plus according to the ILR Scale, which we use.
 If you would like more detailed information about the scoring, you can go to this link: